 Initiatives such as GOOS, along with its complementary regional nodes linked to the IOC Perth Office, are required because of the critical need to characterize and predict the cascade of relevant oceanographic and related meteorological scales (from global through regional to coastal) that influence the more localized interests of the world's marine and coastal communities.

 Improved understanding of these ocean and coastal processes and others in the Indian, Southern, South East Asian Region and South West Pacific Oceans has been greatly enhanced with the establishment of GOOS Regional Alliances (GRAs) in these regions.
-The Perth IOC Office encourages synergies between each of these GRAs.
+The IOC Perth Programme Office encourages synergies between each of these GRAs.

 GOOS Regional Alliances (GRAs)